Ali-the-Special/NAST/README.md

 - ✅ Construction code for the **contextual clinical negation dataset**
 - ✅ Causal tracing (CTE) implementation for CLIP-based models
 - ✅ Evaluation pipelines for retrieval and claim-ranking tasks
-- ⏳ (Fine-tuning code will be released separately)

 ---